tschatzl/tschatzl.github.io/_posts/2022-08-04-concurrent-marking.md

   x.a = y                  // Actual assignment
 ```

-This pre-write barrier adds the previous value of `x.a` if not null (there is nothing to do for null references, and many writes, like initializing writes, overwrite null values) in case marking is active to per-thread buffers of references to be processed.
+This pre-write barrier adds the previous value of `x.a` (if not null as there is nothing to do for null references, and many writes, like initializing writes, overwrite null values) to per-thread buffers of references to be processed.
 The values in these per-thread buffers are treated as roots for marking.

 Section 2.5.3 of the G1 paper gives some more details about the barrier design.

 ### Data structures in use ###

-The result of concurrent marking is a single **bitmap** where for every object that is live, the single bit corresponding to the start of these objects is set (i.e. marked).
-Since objects may start at any location aligned to minimum object alignment, default minimum object alignment is eight bytes (`-XX:ObjectAlignmentInBytes`) and one byte in the bitmap contains eight bits, the bitmap uses around 1/64th of the Java heap (= ~1.5%).
+The result of concurrent marking is a single **bitmap** where, for every object that is live, the single bit corresponding to the start of the objects is set (i.e. marked).
+Objects may start at any location aligned to minimum object alignment, the default minimum object alignment is eight bytes (`-XX:ObjectAlignmentInBytes`), and one byte in the bitmap contains eight bits.
+So the bitmap uses around 1/64th of the Java heap (= ~1.5%).

 G1 uses **fingers** (similar as described [here](https://dl.acm.org/doi/10.1145/362422.362480)) and explicit **mark stacks** to implement the grey set in the [tri-color marking abstraction](https://en.wikipedia.org/wiki/Tracing_garbage_collection#Tri-color_marking).

-As G1 uses multiple mark threads, so in addition to a **global finger** there are per-thread **local fingers** and similarly in addition to a global **mark stack** there are per-thread **local mark stacks**.
+Because G1 uses multiple mark threads, in addition to a **global finger** there are per-thread **local fingers**.
+Similarly, in addition to a global **mark stack** there are per-thread **local mark stacks**.

-In the tri-color marking abstraction implementation in G1, white objects are objects without a mark on the bitmap; black objects are marked on the bitmap and to the "left" of (are located at a lower address than) the global finger and *not* on any of the mark stacks.
-An object is grey if it is marked on the bitmap and on one of the mark stacks to the "left" of the global finger or to the right of (located at a higher address than) the global finger.
+In the tri-color marking abstraction implementation in G1, white objects are objects without a mark on the bitmap.
+Black objects are marked on the bitmap and to the "left" of (are located at a lower address than) the global finger and *not* on any of the mark stacks.
+An object is grey if it is marked on the bitmap and either (1) it is to the left of the global finger and on one of the mark stacks, or (2) it is to the right of (located at a higher address than) the global finger.
 Since at the end of marking the mark stacks are empty and the global finger at the highest address in the Java heap everything that is marked on the bitmap is black.

-The use of the global finger for marking is an optimization: It reduces the amount of objects pushed on the mark stacks by roughly 50% as G1 only ever needs to push newly discovered live objects to the left of the global finger.
-This reduces global mark stack size.
+The use of the global finger for marking is an optimization.
+Newly discovered live objects only need to be pushed on the mark stacks if they are to the left of the global finger.
+This reduces the space used for mark stacks by roughly 50%.

-To take the virtual snapshot of the Java heap at the start of marking, for every region G1 records the current value of `top` that denotes where the last allocation into that region ended as **top-at-mark-start (TAMS)** pointer.
+To take the virtual snapshot of the Java heap at the start of marking, for every region G1 records the current value of `top` that denotes where the last allocation into that region ended as the **top-at-mark-start (TAMS)** pointer.
 Areas between the region's `bottom` and its `tams` are going to be traced through, areas above need not and are not.

 ### Concurrent Marking in G1 ###